Did you know Christmas celebrations were born in Italy?

 Italy’s rich cultural diversity has resulted in a mosaic of festive traditions that differ widely from one region to the next.
 From elaborate nativity scenes and folk legends to lavish recipes, Christmas is a colourful occasion that connects Italians to their past.

-But as the creeping influence of globalisation and the COVID pandemic change the holiday landscape, some question whether the country’s unique Christmas traditions will survive in years to come.
+But as the creeping influence of globalisation changes the holiday landscape, some question whether the country’s unique Christmas traditions will survive in years to come.

 What are Italy’s Christmas traditions?

 Italian Christmas traditions are strongly anchored in their centuries-old Christian and pagan heritage, as historians believe that Saturnalia -- an ancient Roman midwinter holiday marked by gift-giving and partying -- inspired many of today’s festive customs.

 - The Feast of the Immaculate Conception (Festa dell’Immacolata Concezione) on 8 December officially denotes the beginning of the Christmas period in Italy, a public holiday when most cities turn on their festive lights and families get together to decorate their homes.

 Following on from this, Saint Lucy’s Day (Santa Lucia) on 13 December is celebrated in certain pockets of the country, ranging from Bergamo and Verona in the north, down to Syracuse in Sicily.

 The Novena (nine days) starts on the 16 December and marks the beginning of a crescendo into Christmas, as the tradition symbolises the journey of the shepherds to the manger.